 TAMPA, Fla. — A Florida self-insured intergovernmental risk management association and a reinsurer on March 18 responded to their competing summary judgment motions in a breach of contract dispute filed in Florida federal court with regard to allegations that the reinsurer failed to reimburse a $750,000 settlement and defense costs in a civil rights action (Public Risk Management of Florida v.
 Munich Reinsurance America Inc., No. 18-1449, M.D.
 Fla.).

-ST. LOUIS — In a Missouri federal court case over the mishandling of insolvent funeral insurers’ funds, a special deputy receiver and state insurance guaranty associations say in a Jan.
-28 response that a bank “committed multiple and systemic breaches of trust throughout its six-year tenure as trustee” (Jo Ann Howard & Associates P.C., et al. v.
+ST. LOUIS — A Missouri federal court was presented with parties’ proposed findings of fact and conclusions of law on March 4 in a dispute filed by a special deputy receiver and state insurance guaranty associations regarding allegations over the mishandling of insolvent funeral insurers’ funds (Jo Ann Howard & Associates P.C., et al. v.
 J. Douglas Cassity, et al., No. 09-01252, E.D.
 Mo.).

 ST. LOUIS — An insurer and a third-party claims administrator on Feb.
 19 responded to an appeal in the Eighth Circuit U.S. Court of Appeals filed by a woman who was denied insurance coverage for her stay at a nursing home, arguing that a district court’s decision granting their motion for summary judgment should be affirmed because the facility where she was a resident did not meet the requirements of her insurance policy (Leona Van Dusseldorp v.
 Continental Casualty Co., et al., No. 18-3257, 8th Cir.).